ballerina-platform/blog/docs/posts/ballerina-meets-hasura.md

 ![Hasura Quickstart Command](images/figure_3.3.png)
 *Figure 3*

 Here, another key operation Hasura performs is generating a custom git remote location and adding it to my git repository.
-Now, if we do a push to this remote’s master branch, the project will automatically be built again from the source, and deployed automatically to the Hasura cluster that was set up earlier.
+Now, if we do a push to the master branch of this git remote location, the project will automatically be built again from the source, and deployed automatically to the Hasura cluster that was set up earlier.

 For my first deployment, I updated the hello-world Ballerina service, which is available at “microservices/app/src/hello_service.bal” in the project directory, to show a different output.
 Afterwards, I committed the changes, and did a git push to “hasura master”.